course-kit/guides/getting-started.md

 ## Course page features

-Based on lesson completition meta data, the User API provides helper methods that will provide common course page features including:
+Based on lesson completion meta data, the User API provides helper methods that will provide common course page features including:

-- `user.isLessonComplete(courseId, lessonId)` returns boolean based on completition status of lesson.
+- `user.isLessonComplete(courseId, lessonId)` returns boolean based on completion status of lesson.
-- `user.getNextLesson(courseId)` returns the next incomplete lesson from the specified course
+- `user.getNextLessonId(courseId)` returns the next incomplete lesson ID from the specified course
 - `user.getProgress(courseId)` returns the progress ratio. e.g. `0.5` if they've completed 10 out of 20 lessons.

 These methods will provide the data you'll require for a "resume" button, a course progress meter, and provide a "Watched" flag on your lesson list.